aws/aws-cdk/packages/@aws-cdk/aws-eks/GUIDE.md

 });
 ```

 Additional customizations are available post instatiation.
-To apply them, set the default capacity to 0, and use the `cluster.addNodegroup` method:
+To apply them, set the default capacity to 0, and use the `cluster.addNodegroupCapacity` method:

 ```typescript
 const cluster = new eks.Cluster(this, 'HelloEKS', {